CodeMaverick-143/APK-Project/Idea.md

 7. **Technology Stack**
 - Frontend: React Native
-- Storage: Browser localStorage for data persistence
+- Storage: Supabase or Firebase
 - Animations: Libraries like animate.css or canvas-confetti
 - Sounds: Howler.js or simple audio files for effects